 Companies often miss this point and file under the wrong scheme.
 So, here’s a simple test to determine whether your company is linked to another.
 Your company is considered linked if any of the following is true:

-- 25% or more of the capital or voting rights of your company are owned by another company.
-If another company owns between 25-50% of your company, they are considered a ‘partner enterprise’.
+- More than 50% of the capital or voting rights of your company are owned by another company

-- If another company can appoint or remove any of your management team
+- Another company can appoint or remove any of your management team

-- If another company can exert a “dominant influence” over yours
+- Another company can exert a “dominant influence” over yours

-- If another company can indirectly achieve the above via agreements with other shareholders
+- Another company can indirectly achieve the above via agreements with other shareholders

-There are exceptions to the 25% ownership rule.
+There are exceptions to the ‘partner enterprise’ rule.
 If another company owns more than 25% of your business, you could still be considered autonomous if the other company does not exercise its control.
-This is true if the capital is owned by any of the following organisations:
+This is true if the capital is owned by any of the following:

 - Public investment corporation and VCs